Paulj1989/expected-kills/README.md

 # Volleyball Analytics

-Computing expected value metrics for volleyball, with the aim of assigning probabilistic values to individual plays.
+Computing expected value metrics for volleyball, with the aim of assigning probabilistic values to offensive plays.

-Extreme Gradient Boosting (XGBoost)
+The first stages of the analysis is an Extreme Gradient Boosting (XGBoost) model that computes Expected Kills (xK).
 ## Contents

 - [Requirements](#requirements)